The AI Impact Initiative

 Copyright © 2026 Aiforgood Asia.
 All Rights Reserved

-This chart shows the sector distribution of survey respondents, highlighting the fields in which participants are primarily working.
-Education represents the largest share of the sample, followed by environment, health, and agriculture, providing important context for how the findings in this report should be interpreted.
+This chart shows the sector distribution of survey respondents and the fields in which they primarily work.
+Education represents the largest share of the sample, followed by environment, health, and agriculture, providing useful context for interpreting the findings in this report.

 The Community Challenge Landscape

-These challenges do not sit in isolation.
-Poor educational outcomes limit employment prospects.
-Food insecurity is worsened by climate stress.
-Limited healthcare access puts additional pressure on households already stretched by poverty.
-The communities represented in this survey are contending with several of these at once, with limited resources and infrastructure.
+These challenges do not exist in isolation.
+Poor educational outcomes can limit employment prospects.
+Food insecurity is often intensified by climate stress.
+Limited access to healthcare places additional pressure on households already affected by poverty.
+Many of the communities represented in this survey are dealing with several of these pressures at once, often with limited resources and infrastructure.

-The qualitative responses add texture to the statistics.
-Respondents described building learning programmes for children without school access, developing agricultural tools for smallholder farmers, training women in remote regions for green economy work, supporting communities adapting to climate change, and running health awareness campaigns where preventable diseases remain common.
-These are active, practical efforts being made right now, often with very little support.
+Qualitative responses reinforce these findings.
+Respondents described building learning programmes for children without access to school, developing agricultural tools for smallholder farmers, training women in remote regions for work in the green economy, supporting communities adapting to climate change, and running health awareness campaigns where preventable diseases remain common.
+These examples reflect practical efforts already underway, often with limited support.

 The relevance of AI to these challenges is direct.
-Education, healthcare, agriculture, climate resilience, and financial inclusion are areas where practical AI applications already exist and are deployable at scale.
-The gap is not technological.
-It is one of access, investment, and localisation.
-This research documents precisely what is needed and where.
-That is what makes it a credible basis for action.
+Education, healthcare, agriculture, climate resilience, and financial inclusion are all areas where practical AI applications already exist and can be deployed at scale.
+The main constraints are not technological, but related to access, investment, and localisation.
+Taken together, these findings provide a practical basis for identifying where support is most needed.

 Figure 3.
 Most Pressing Community Challenges